chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 the [latest documentation](http://www.phpunit.de/manual/3.7/en/writing-tests-for-phpunit.html#writing-tests-for-phpunit.assertions).

 ## Making Your Tests Tell You What's Failed

+### Verbose mode
+You can add the option `--verbose` when running PHPUnit to get some more detailed information about the test run.
+Things like skipped or incomplete tests are important to know, especially if you are using multiple different configuration files and are purposely skipping some tests due to either how long they take to run or their flakiness due to use of outside sources of information.

+### TestDox
 A friend of mine related a story to me about an experience he had in a team he was working with: